• Sparkle

 Feminine WordPress Blog Theme Download

-Jolissa Hebard is a writer, public speaker, cognitive behavioral therapy practitioner and advocate for those living with mental health issues.
-Having lived personal and family experience with depression, anxiety, addiction, suicide, bipolar and Autism Spectrum Disorders she fights to end stigma and spread awareness.
+Jolissa Hebard is a writer, public speaker, Certified Psychiatric Rehabilitation Practitioner and advocate for those living with mental health issues.
+Having lived personal and family member experience with depression, anxiety, addiction, passive & active suicide, bipolar and Autism Spectrum Disorders she fights to end stigma and spread awareness.

 Recent Posts